Site Search

 📸 For Photographers

-Use Flickr's Original size for prints/galleries, but Large 2048 for web to save bandwidth.
+Use Flickr's Original size for prints or galleries, but rely on Large 2048 for web usage to drastically save bandwidth.

 🛒 For E-Commerce

-Always keep local backups - even Flickr could theoretically shut down (though unlikely).
+Always keep local backups.
+Even giants like Flickr could theoretically alter services (though highly unlikely).

 📱 For Mobile Users

-Flickr's app doesn't show direct URLs - use desktop mode in your mobile browser.
+The Flickr mobile app doesn't always show direct URLs.
+Use desktop mode in your mobile browser to grab the link.

 Answers to Burning Questions